babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 }
 ```

-## Loading Existing Keys (Only for Phase 1 Finality Providers)
+## Loading Existing Keys

+>Note: If you participated in Phase 1, follow these steps to load your existing EOTS
+key and configure it for Phase 2.

-Note: This section is only for users who participated in Phase 1 and already
+>This section is only for Finality Providers who participated in Phase 1 and already
 have an EOTS key.
 If you are a new user, you can skip this section.

-If you participated in Phase 1, follow these steps to load your existing EOTS
-key and configure it for Phase 2.

 ### Step 1: Verify Your EOTS Key Backup
-Before proceeding, ensure you have a backup of your Phase 1 EOTS key.
+Before proceeding, ensure you have access to your original EOTS key from Phase 1.
-You will need this backup file to import the key into the Phase 2 environment.
+This is the same key that was registered in the [Phase 1 registration](https://github.com/babylonlabs-io/networks/tree/main/bbn-1/finality-providers).

 ### Step 2: Import Your EOTS Key into the Keyring
 To load your existing EOTS key, use the following command to import it into the